On the Power of Manifold Samples in Exploring Configuration Spaces and the Dimensionality of Narrow Passages: Probabilistic Completeness of

-\arxiv{ For an illustration of Lemma~\ref{lem:intersection_point} see Figure~\ref{fig:ver_hor_intersection}.
+\journal { For an illustration of Lemma~\ref{lem:intersection_point} see Fig.~\ref{fig:ver_hor_intersection}.
 The proof (given in~\cite{SHH12-arxiv}) follows immediately from elementary properties of $\R^d$.
-Lemma~\ref{lem:local_path} is more important as it establishes connections.
-Informally, it shows that for any two points $p$ and $q$, a manifold $m(b)\in \calM^B$ that is close to both points enables a connection between two manifolds $m(a_p),m(a_q)\in \calM^A$ that are close to $p$ and $q$, respectively. } { \begin{proof} \smartqed $m(a)$ is~$\rho/\sqrt{2}$-intersecting for~$p$.
+Lemma~\ref{lem:local_path} is the centerpiece of the completeness proof as it establishes connections between two manifolds.
+Informally, it shows that for any two points $p$ and $q$, a manifold $m(b)\in \calM^B$ that is close to both points enables a connection between two manifolds $m(a_p),m(a_q)\in \calM^A$ that are close to $p$ and $q$, respectively. } { \begin{proof} $m(a)$ is~$\rho/\sqrt{2}$-intersecting for~$p$.
 Hence, we know that the distance of~$a$ to~$p_A$ is less than~$\rho/\sqrt{2}$, the same holds for~$b$ and~$p_B$.
 Thus we can conclude (as demonstrated in Fig.~\ref{fig:ver_hor_intersection}):

 \end{proof}

 The following lemma shows that for any two points $p$ and $q$, a manifold $m(b)\in \calM^B$ that is close to both points enables a connection between two manifolds $m(a_p),m(a_q)\in \calM^A$ that are close to $p$ and $q$, respectively. }